dsuryd/dotNetify/DevApp.ViewModels/Docs/Overview.md

 View-models gets their model data from the back-end service layer and shape them to meet the needs of the views.
 This enforces separation of concerns, where you can keep the views dealing only with UI presentation and leave all data-driven operations to the view models.
 It's great for testing too, because you can test your use case independent of any UI concerns.

 View model objects stay alive on the back-end until the browser page is closed, reloaded, navigated away, or the session times out.
 On a single-page app, when a component can be mounted and dismounted repeatedly, it is important that you manually destroy the view model when your React component dismounts by calling the __$destroy__ API.
+> Note: if you're using __useConnect__ hook, this is already built-in.

 ```jsx
 componentWillUnmount() {
    this.vm.$destroy();
 }
 ```
-> When the browser is closing or reloading, SignalR will normally send a disconnection event to the server, which signals dotNetify to dispose the view models associated with the connection.
+When the browser is closing or reloading, SignalR will normally send a disconnection event to the server, which signals dotNetify to dispose the view models associated with the connection.
 However, this event won't occur when the SignalR transport falls back to HTTP long polling.
 Orphan view models will eventually be cleared, but for best practice, use the window's `beforeUnload` event as fallback to invoke `this.vm.$destroy()`.

 #### API Essentials